 Designing Unmanned Military Vehicles to Ensure Soldier Safety

-Keeping military personnel out of danger is challenging for today’s defence forces.
+Keeping military personnel out of danger is challenging for today’s defense forces.
 Many of the threats they face are ad-hoc, improvised and unpredictable.
-The utilisation of unmanned aerial vehicles (UAVs) or unmanned ground vehicles (UGVs) can help to mitigate such threats, reaching places that would be impossible for conventional vehicles to get to.
+The use of unmanned aerial vehicles (UAVs) or unmanned ground vehicles (UGVs) can help to mitigate such threats, reaching places that would be impossible for conventional vehicles to get to.

 UAVs have been serving purposes such as surveillance and reconnaissance for a considerable period and can deliver ‘eye in the sky’ capabilities to ground troops in real-time.
 UGVs are now smart enough to carry supplies to front line forces and they can also be used for tasks like rescuing injured soldiers from dangerous positions during battle; something which requires a level of dexterity and control beyond the scope of earlier autonomous machines.